 Pumpkin Chex Cookies are a no-bake treat loaded with peanut butter, Chex cereal, marshmallows, and that all-important pumpkin pie spice!
-Try my Pumpkin Spice Chocolate Chip Cookies for another yummy fall dessert.
+Try my Pumpkin Spice Chocolate Chip Cookies and Pumpkin Snickerdoodles for more yummy fall desserts.

 Pumpkin Chex Cookies